SpM-lab/irlib/README.md

 irlib
 ======
-C++ header only library for generating kernel "intermediate-representation" (ir) basis.
+Python library for generating "intermediate-representation" (ir) basis.
 Please refer to H. Shinaoka, J. Otsuki, M. Ohzeki and K. Yoshimi, PRB 96, 035147 (2017).
 The basis functions u_l(x) and v_l(y) are orthonormal on the interval [-1,1] with weight 1.
 The sign of u_l(x) is chosen so that u_l(1) > 0.